 All Parents, Coaches, & Athletic/Program Directors are required to abide by the posted Eligibility Guidelines, during the NCHC Player, Coaches, & Program registration all individuals are required to read and agree to abide by the NCHC Eligibility Guidelines, if you have not yet read these yet please go to the link above and review.
 The NCHC considers anyone that sits on the bench to be a coach.

 Sportsmanship is always encouraged by all parties.
 Parents or adults should never correct or confront the opposing team’s players, fans or children.

 Under no circumstances should fans and children being shooting at half time.

 In addition to these posted eligibility guidelines NCHBC Coaches are held to a higher standard: A coach is never confront opposing fans, students, or players before, during, or after a game.
 A coach is responsible for holding themselves, other coaches, & their players accountable for their language & actions, especially on the court.
 A coach is never to confront, yell at, or display threatening body language towards a referee after the game.
 A coach is responsible to make sure their parents &/or fans behave during their game.
 Social Media Policy: It is not acceptable for a coach, Athletic Director, Parent, Player, or team account to make negative social media post about NCHBC players, fans, referees, directors, or tournaments.

-NCHBC Ejection Policy: If a coach, player or fan is ejected* from a game by an official or NCHBC tournament staff, the following four items must happen:
+NCHC Fan* Ejection Policy: If a coach, player, or fan is ejected** from a game by an official or NCHC tournament staff, the following four items must happen: